blainegarrett/node-next-gae-demo/README.md

 It demonstrates resolving data dependencies server side (and client side), setting meta content, as well as returning 404 status codes server side based on the results of the REST data.

-The demo was presented as part of a lightning talk about Node/Next/GAE at the [React Minneapolis Meetup](https://www.meetup.com/React-Minneapolis-Meetup/) March 15th, 2018 with permission from the GAE Node.js team.
+The demo was presented as part of a lightning talk about Node/Next/GAE at the [React Minneapolis Meetup](https://www.meetup.com/React-Minneapolis-Meetup/) March 15th, 2018 with permission from the GAE Node.js team while Node support was still in EAP.
 [View slides for the presentation](https://docs.google.com/presentation/d/1pUc8VbT4J5ca4qe2zIbqezO6EhLER6E_e5WgsGitDr0/edit?usp=sharing).